robocorp/example-advanced-python-template/README.md

 For best experience to test the work items in this example we recommend using [our VS Code extensions](https://robocorp.com/docs/developer-tools/visual-studio-code).
 With the Robocorp Code extension you can simply run and [select the input work items](https://robocorp.com/docs/developer-tools/visual-studio-code/extension-features#using-work-items) to use, create inputs to simulate error cases, and so on.

 Additionally, the Automation Classes are optimized to be tested via Pytest using the VS Code test extension, you can read more about how that works [here](https://code.visualstudio.com/docs/python/testing).

+TODO: Perhaps discuss the pytest.ini and related setup here?

 ## CI/CD Pipelines